 If surfaces are dirty, they should be cleaned using a detergent and water prior to disinfection.

-Consider ways your community can reduce the number of objects the community collectively handles.
+For the future, consider ways your community can reduce the number of objects that are collectively handled.

 - For example, consider no longer passing offering plates down the row; instead, place the offering plate on stands and ask people to leave their offering.
 Remind those who oversee and administer offerings, or similar items and elements, to wash their hands after administration or use.